harrelfe/blogdown/content/post/pval-litany.md

 title = "A Litany of Problems With p-values" date = 2017-02-05T08:39:00Z updated = 2017-02-05T09:00:02Z
-tags = ["decision-making", "bayes", "multiplicity", "p-values", "hypothesis-testing"]
+tags = ["decision-making", "bayes", "multiplicity", "p-value", "hypothesis-testing"]
 +++
 In my opinion, null hypothesis testing and p-values have done significant harm to science.
 The purpose of this note is to catalog the many problems